JOML-CI/JOML/README.md

 Matrix API
 ------------
-Using JOML you can build matrices out of basic transformations, such as scale, translate and rotate, using a fluent-interface style.
+Using JOML you can build matrices out of basic transformations, such as scale, translate and rotate, using a fluent interface style.
 All such operations directly modify the matrix instance on which they are invoked.
 The following example builds a transformation matrix which effectively first scales all axes by 0.5 and then translates x by 2.0:
 ```Java